aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 In order to deploy resources onto the clusters the following environment variables must be set:

 * `CDK_EKS_RESOURCE_DEPLOY` - Must be set to value "true" in order for resource deployment to take place.
-Any other value would result in resources not being deployed.
+Any other value or leaving it unset results in resources not being deployed.
 * `TESTCASE_CONFIG_PATH` - The path for the test case configuration file - no default.

-### Setting Config File
+### Defining Config Files

 The framework involves two configuration files, one pertaining to cluster deployment and the other pertaining to resource deployment.

-A sample template of what the cluster config file looks like can be found in the `lib/config/cluster_config` folder.
+#### Cluster Config

 The YAML must have a root key called `clusters` under which all of the desired cluster should be configured and have the following structure:

 * `clusters`:
     * `clusterName`: - This key should be set to the desired name for the cluster.